-WP-Matomo (WP-Piwik) plugin uses the Matomo API to show your Matomo statistics in your WordPress.com or self-hosted WordPress dashboard.
+WP-Matomo Integration (WP-Piwik) plugin uses the Matomo API to show your Matomo statistics in your WordPress.com or self-hosted WordPress dashboard.
 It’s also able to add the Matomo tracking code to your blog and to do some modifications to the tracking code.
-Additionally, WP-Matomo (WP-Piwik) supports WordPress networks and manages multiple sites and their tracking codes.
+Additionally, WP-Matomo Integration (WP-Piwik) supports WordPress networks and manages multiple sites and their tracking codes.
 This plugin needs to be configured for it to work with Matomo.

 Integrate Matomo Analytics to your WordPress website